animetosho/ParPar/fast-gf-multiplication.md

     -   May perform poorly if OS enforces [W^X policies](https://en.wikipedia.org/wiki/W%5EX)
 -   If not using JIT, code size could be large due to hard-coded routines for each multiplier
 -   Requires another technique to handle ‘misaligned parts’ (e.g. if data length is not a multiple of w\*w bits)
 -   Poor handling of in-place encoding if registers are limited (that is, if the ‘block’ state cannot be fully held in available registers)

+**GF-Complete**: idea similar to *CAUCHY*, however a significantly more complex implementation

 Carry-less Multiplication
 -------------------------